 4. Webflow

 We believe in building quality products with solid foundations, which is why we care deeply about standards and processes.
-That’s why we embrace the latest technologies and improve our tech stack constantly.
 While we’re always open to trying out the newest shiny tool, Webflow has been the only constant in our tech stack repertoire since 2013!
-In fact, every marketing website we’ve made over the last 7 years has been built in Webflow.
+In fact, every marketing website we’ve made over the last seven years has been built in Webflow.

-Webflow is the perfect tool for building design systems, and with the recent release of content overrides for symbols, we can create design systems that help marketing teams build faster without compromising or diluting their brand’s visual identity or core values.
+Webflow is the perfect tool for building design systems that help marketing teams build faster without compromising or diluting their brand’s visual identity or core values.

 We build design systems to help marketing teams build websites faster, as well as to help them execute their marketing ideas on the web pages they’re creating.
-To achieve this, we make sure that the symbols we create have the following two key characteristics:
+We love using Components thanks to their key characteristics:

 Templates